Apache Kafka Glossary¶

 - user account¶

-An account representing the identity of a person who can be authenticated and granted access to Confluent Cloud resources.
+A user account is an account representing the identity of a person who can be authenticated and granted access to Confluent Cloud resources.